menopause self-care, bon secours richmond

 Some of these include:

-• Bone health medication: You lose bone mass as you approach and go through menopause, so you may be prescribed a medication or supplement to prevent additional bone loss or osteoporosis, which can put you at risk for fractures.
+• Bone protection: You lose bone mass as you approach and go through menopause, so you may be recommended ways to prevent additional bone loss or osteoporosis, which can put you at risk for fractures.
+These include a calcium and vitamin D supplement, as well as regular weight-bearing exercise.

-• Hormone replacement therapy (HRT): Estrogen hormone therapy can be used to reduce hot flashes.
+• Hormone replacement therapy (HRT): Estrogen hormone therapy can be used to reduce many symptoms of menopause, thought it is most helpful for hot flushes.

-• Hot flash medication: Other medications, such as a low-dose antidepressant, can also treat hot flashes.
+• Hot flush medication: Not everyone is able to take hormone replacement therapy (HRT), but there are other medications, such as a low-dose antidepressant, that can also treat hot flushes.

 What makes menopause worse?